creativecommons/global-network-strategy/GlobalNetworkStrategy-Final.md

 It is important to underscore that the Creative Commons movement goes well beyond the CCGN governance structure outlined in this proposal.
 It includes a multitude of contributors, professionals and activists working to further the goals of Creative Commons in their daily work and personal pursuits, and through organizations, governments, and institutions.
 All who contribute do so in projects and/or as part of their everyday professional activities or personal passions.

-We use the general term "Contributor" to describe people and organizations active in the CC movement who are not part of the CCGN structure, to distinguish them from formal Network Members and Partners.
+We use the general term "Contributor" to describe people and organizations active in the CC movement who are not part of the CCGN structure, to distinguish them from formal Individual and Institutional Members.
 As a Contributor, any person or organisation still can participate and engage in the movement in areas including Platforms, CC Chapters, or collaborating in another capacity.

 ## Governance: Global Network Council